What are underwater grasses and why are they important for the Bay?

 How are grasses doing over the long term, and how does this year's survey fit into that trend?

-What does the drop in grass acreage mean for the health of the Bay?
+What does low grass acreage mean for the health of the Bay?

 How can we help underwater grasses rebound?

-We can’t control the weather, but we can help grasses by reducing the amount of pollution washing into the Bay and its rivers.
-Fully implementing the Chesapeake Clean Water Blueprint by 2025 is critical.
-Many of the pollution-reduction strategies called for in the Blueprint, including planting forested buffers and implementing air pollution controls on power plants, have dual benefits for reducing pollution to local waters while also reducing greenhouse gas emissions that contribute to climate change.
-But if we’re going to meet the Blueprint goals, the states need to accelerate their efforts to reduce pollution, and the U.S. Environmental Protection Agency needs to hold them accountable to their commitments.
+Reduce pollution.
+That's the key to restoring underwater grasses and other critical habitats in the Bay.
+Many of the strategies called for in the Bay's science-based clean-up plan—the Chesapeake Clean Water Blueprint—have dual benefits for reducing pollution to local waters while also reducing greenhouse gas emissions that contribute to climate change, both of which are needed to help Bay grasses.
+For example, planting trees along streams provides a buffer that naturally filters and reduces the amount of pollution reaching the stream, and also provides habitat and stores carbon.
+But if we're going to achieve the Blueprint's targets, the states need to accelerate their efforts to reduce pollution now, and the U.S. Environmental Protection Agency needs to hold them accountable to their commitments.